Don’t expose your legacy. Protect your assets today!

 LCS takes time to get to know the needs of each customer.
 We can offer you expertise and experience in Will drafting and when needed a full probate service.
 Our team provide all of our customers with an approachable and affordable service which is sensitive to your individual needs.

 Here at Legal & Contract Services Ltd we pride ourselves on being a well-connected and innovative team.
 We are well placed to help consult, recommend and facilitate services on a wide range of products.

 Ultimate Asset Protection Trusts (APT) may appear complicated but are an excellent tool to help protect your assets.

 You are free to choose what you wish to place into your APT up to the current Nil Rate Band (currently £325,000 per person) depending on your circumstances.

 Set up now during your lifetime, an APT can protect what you have worked hard for throughout your life, ensuring that your loved ones will benefit in the future.

 Some of the numerous benefits include:

 - Bankruptcy; more frequently people are finding themselves in the unfortunate position of having to declare themselves bankrupt.
-An APT will protect assets until after the bankrupt beneficiary is discharged.
+An APT will protect assets until after the bankrupt Beneficiary has been discharged.

-- Claims; unlike a Will where anybody can make a claim against the Will should they feel that they have the right, an APT cannot be claimed against in the same way that a Will can be.
+- Claims; unlike a Will where anybody can make a claim against your estate should they feel that they have the right, an APT cannot usually be challenged in the same way.

 - Estate Dilution; without an APT when a surviving spouse remarries and has more children with a new partner, your children stand to lose their inheritance through estate dilution.